 The road cycling season starts the week following daylight saving time change in March.
 Regular rides start at Chain Reaction on Tuesday and Thursday evenings at 5:15 plus weekends.
 There is usually a 15km warm up around Carson Rd before the ride heads up North Fork Rd.

 Kettle River Mountain Bikers’ Association

 Freeride and Cross country riding is what this club is all about.
 Trail building and maintenance happens throughout the season.
-There is a published trail guide, trail forks registry, as well as this web site.
+There is a published trail guide and trail forks registry.

 This club includes over 50 racers each season.
 Race night is Wednesdays at 6pm.
 The club holds a big July race event with participants coming from all over the Northwest.
 The race track is located in Grand Forks City Park.

 Phoenix Cross Country Ski Society